tonnykwon/blog/_distributed/2019-01-01-Clouds-concept.md

 -- Lots of open-source

 ## What is Distributed System?
-Cloud is just another name of a distributed system, and all of the features of the cloud actually are the features of a distributed system? then what is a distributed system exactly?
+Cloud is just another name of a distributed system, and all of the features of the cloud actually are the features of a distributed system. then what is a distributed system exactly?

 This is definition by prof.Indranil Gupta: <br/>
 A distributed system is a collection of entities, each of which is *autonomous, programmable, asynchronous, and failure-prone*, and which communicate through an *unreliable* communication medium